dotnet/docs/docs/framework/wcf/feature-details/how-to-configure-a-port-with-an-ssl-certificate.md

  To configure a port, the tool you use depends on the operating system that is running on your machine.

- If you are running Windows Server 2003 or [!INCLUDE[wxp](../../../../includes/wxp-md.md)], use the HttpCfg.exe tool.
+ If you are running Windows Server 2003 or Windows XP, use the HttpCfg.exe tool.
 With Windows Server 2003 this tool is installed.
-With [!INCLUDE[wxp](../../../../includes/wxp-md.md)], you can download the tool at [Windows XP Service Pack 2 Support Tools](https://go.microsoft.com/fwlink/?LinkId=88606).
+With Windows XP, you can download the tool at [Windows XP Service Pack 2 Support Tools](https://go.microsoft.com/fwlink/?LinkId=88606).
 For more information, see [Httpcfg Overview](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc787508(v=ws.10)).
 The [Windows Support Tools documentation](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc781601(v=ws.10)) explains the syntax for the Httpcfg.exe tool.

  If you are running Windows Vista, use the Netsh.exe tool that is already installed.